 Palisin, like all boat captains, makes sure his crew knows how to fight any casualty by constantly running casualty drills throughout the boat’s deployment.
 After all, practice makes perfect, and when you have only yourselves to count on, being perfect is the only standard good enough to keep you alive.

 “We practice responding to casualties so much that we do it instinctively,” said MM2(SS) Jim Crowson.
 “Our training has to be instinctive.
 Otherwise, we might get scared first instead of responding if the real thing ever goes down.
 At 400 feet, there’s no time to be scared.
 I’m not trying to sound macho–it’s just the reality of how to survive when all you may have are seconds before the boat sinks below crush depth.”

-Despite going to sea on a boat with no windows, no fantail, no helipad or even a hatch to allow in some tension-breaking fresh salt air, submariners are still Sailors at heart.
-These brothers all volunteer for submarine duty, and their commitment is no different than the Sailors on aircraft carriers, cruisers or even tugboats.
+Despite going to sea on a boat with no windows, no fantail, no helipad, and not even a hatch to allow in some tension-breaking fresh salt air, submariners are still sailors at heart.
+These brothers volunteer for submarine duty and their commitment is no different than the sailors on aircraft carriers, cruisers or even tugboats.

 They love their country, uphold the Navy’s core values of honor, courage, and commitment, and want to make it back safely from every deployment.
 As the silent service, though, they’d just rather you didn’t talk about it.